 5. Face stress head-on

 Life is full of stressors, and it’s impossible to avoid all of them.
-Stanford psychologist Kelly McGonigal says that stress isn’t always harmful, and we can even change our attitudes about the upside of a little bit (or lot) today.
-Learn more about the power you have in your own life by understanding how others live theirs on their terms — with or without easily-avoided stresses!
+Stanford psychologist Kelly McGonigal says that stress isn’t always harmful and that we can even change our attitudes to see the upside of a little bit (or a lot) of stress.
+Learn more about the power you have in your own life by understanding how others live theirs on their terms — with or without easily avoided stresses.
+For additional insights on managing stress, check out Tips to Foster a Positive Mood.

-If avoiding certain situations is unrealistic for you right now, remind yourself that everyone has some form or degree anxiety; this means there’s no need to feel like it’s just your problem when something goes wrong again!
-And chances are good: You’re stronger than you think when faced with an obstacle too big for one person alone.
+If avoiding certain situations is unrealistic for you right now, remind yourself that everyone has some form or degree of anxiety; this means there’s no need to feel like it’s just your problem when something goes wrong again!
+And chances are good: you’re stronger than you think when faced with an obstacle too big for one person alone.
+For more advice on overcoming negative feelings, visit How to Stop Feeling Sorry for Yourself.

 6. Make Time to See Friends

-You may feel like making new friends is impossible but try getting involved in volunteer work at this local organization or enrolling in a particular course next semester; everyone wants companionship so they’re bound to be looking for someone just like yourself too!
+You may feel like making new friends is impossible, but try getting involved in volunteer work at a local organization or enrolling in a particular course next semester; everyone wants companionship, so they’re bound to be looking for someone just like yourself too!
+To overcome negative thoughts that might hinder your social interactions, check out How to Stop Being Pessimistic.